Create a landing page with a form

 Enter the following:

 You are now in the page designer, which resembles the form and email designers.
 Your page already includes lots of content that came from the template you chose, including placeholder images, sample text, and more.
-Most of these are placed by using standard Toolbox items like Text blocks and Image blocks, though some layout features are hard-coded in HTML as part of the template.
-As with email messages, you can add new blocks, edit text directly on the canvas, and configure blocks by selecting them and using the Details tab.
+Most of these are placed by using standard Toolbox items like Text elements and Image elements, though some layout features are hard-coded in HTML as part of the template.
+As with email messages, you can add new design elements, edit text directly on the canvas, and configure design elements by selecting them and using the Properties tab.
 You can also set global page styles by using the Styles tab.
 In a real project, you would spend time now working with all these settings to create and style your content.

-Most landing page templates already include an unconfigured Form block that shows a placeholder with the text Select a form.
-Find and select it on the page (or add a new Form block from the Toolbox tab if needed).
+Most landing page templates already include an unconfigured Form element that shows a placeholder with the text Select a form.
+Find and select it on the page (or add a new Form element from the Toolbox tab if needed).

-The Details tab opens when you select the Form block.
+The Properties tab opens when you select the Form element.
 Set the Marketing Form field to the name of the form that you created earlier in this procedure.
 Your form design is loaded onto the page.

 Forms are imported by reference—they are not copied to your page.
 That means that if you go back and edit the form, any changes you make there will be seen on all existing pages that use that form, so be careful when editing forms!